 - If the dough still does not come together, add a tablespoon of water and blend again.

-How to fix bliss balls that are too sticky?
+How to make carrot cake bliss balls

-Just rough chop your carrot, then use your food processor to chop the carrot finely.
+1. Roughly chop your carrot, then use your food processor to chop the carrot finely.
 You don’t want large chunks.

-Then add the rest of the ingredients to your food processor and blend until the dough sticks together.
+3. Next, add the rest of the ingredients to your food processor and blend until the dough sticks together.
 In the picture below, you can see the dough starts to form a clump and rolls in from the sides.
 You want everything to be ground up so there are no large chunks.
 This process also enables your mixture to start to stick together but keep in mind that it doesn’t have to be perfectly smooth.

 Storage

-Store the carrot cake energy balls in an airtight container in the refrigerator for 5-7 days or freeze them in an airtight container for up to 3 months.
+Refrigerator: Store the energy balls in an airtight container in the refrigerator for 5-7 days.

 Related recipes